FireworksProject/jfdi/README.md

 Any time there is a change made to the system or application configurations in `cookbooks/` the changes will need to be deployed to the local development VM as well as the remote servers.
-To do this on the local VM, simply restart it with `vagrant reload`.
-On the remote machines, you'll need to deploy the Chef
+To do this on the local VM, simply restart it with `vagrant reload --provision`.
+On the remote machines, you'll need to deploy the Chef scripts:
-scripts:

 	./jfd deploy build massive-b.fwp-dyn.com
 	scp ~/.jfdi/server.json vagrant@massive-b.fwp-dyn.com:~/build/